-5.15 Hepatitis B and Hepatitis C
+5.16 Hepatitis B and Hepatitis C

 Testing for HBV and HCV will be performed at Screening (HBsAg and HCAb).
 Persons whose screening tests results are not negative will be excluded from study participation and will be referred to their primary provider for management.
 Persons with a positive HCV antibody test at Screening will be excluded from the study, even if confirmatory HCV RNA is undetectable.
 At Enrollment, participants will be tested for HBV surface antibody (HBsAb), and HBV Core antibody (HBcAb).
 Participants who do not have evidence of immunity to HBV (e.g., negative HBsAb) will be referred for HBV vaccination.
-For participants who do not have evidence of HBV immunity at Enrollment, HBV testing should be repeated at the discretion of the IoR or designee during the study if clinically indicated, if the participant expresses a concern about having acquired HBV infection after enrollment.
+For participants who do not have evidence of HBV immunity at Enrollment, HBV testing should be repeated at the discretion of the IoR or designee during the study if clinically indicated, if the participant has elevated AST/ALT results (elevated level at discretion of IoR or designee), or if the participant expresses a concern about having acquired HBV infection after enrollment.
 Refer to the SSP Manual for persons who have a positive result for HBcAb only.

-For enrolled individuals, HCV antibody testing will be performed at scheduled visits while on Step 2 (see Appendix IB: Schedule of Procedures and Evaluations - Step 2 - Blinded Injections + Blinded Daily Oral Pills).
-Incident HCV infection during follow-up will not mandate discontinuation of study product absent other requirements per Appendix III: Toxicity Management- Toxicity Management.
+For enrolled individuals, HCV antibody testing will be performed at scheduled visits while on Step 2 (see Appendix IB).
+Incident HCV infection during follow-up will not mandate discontinuation of study product absent other requirements per Appendix III- Toxicity Management.

-5.16 Interim Contacts and Visits
+5.17 Interim Contacts and Visits and Missed Visits